Lorena Barba 2016 Leamer-Rosenthal Prize RecipientBITSS CatalystComputational Science

 Leader in Education

 Lorena A. Barba has a Ph.D. in Aeronautics from the California Institute of Technology and BSc/PEng degrees in mechanical engineering from Universidad Técnica Federico Santa María, Chile.
-She is an Associate Professor of Mechanical and Aerospace Engineering at the George Washington University in Washington, DC.
+She is a Professor of Mechanical and Aerospace Engineering at the George Washington University in Washington, DC.

 Prof. Barba has previously lived in England and Chile (where she grew up) and has several years of experience in higher education.
 She is an advocate of open-source software for science and open educational resources, and shares her courseware on iTunesU, YouTube, and GitHub.
 She is interested in education technology, social learning and massively open online courses, as well as innovations in STEM education, including flipped classrooms and other forms of blended learning.